Dane Hogan: Background

 He played his junior rugby league for the Bribie Island Warrigals & Beachmere Pelicans where he won the Sunshine Coast competition U14 player of the year and represented the Australian Schoolboys at under-15s level and Queensland as an under-16.
 He moved to Sydney to sign professionally for the St George Dragons, before returning to Queensland to join the North Queensland Cowboys in 2008, where he was a member of the Under 20 team.
 He was named the youth team's player of the season in 2009 and made his first-grade début for the Cowboys the following season.

 Playing career

-Hogan made his NRL debut for the Cowboys in Round 9 of the 2010 season and went on to play 10 matches that season.
+Hogan made his NRL debut for North Queensland in round 9 of the 2010 NRL season against the Sydney Roosters.
+He went on to play ten matches that season.
 In his last two seasons with the club Hogan failed to make another appearance for the North Queenslanders after an injury-plagued season in 2011.
-In 2012, despite showing consistent form in the QCup, Hogan failed to play a single match for the Cowboys, with Gavin Cooper, Glenn Hall, Dallas Johnson, Jason Taumalolo, Joel Reithmuller and Cory Paterson all ahead of him in the clubs pecking order for back-rowers.
+In 2012, despite showing consistent form in the Queensland Cup, Hogan failed to play a single match for the club, with Gavin Cooper, Glenn Hall, Dallas Johnson, Jason Taumalolo, Joel Reithmuller and Cory Paterson all ahead of him in the clubs pecking order for back-rowers.
 In 2013, Hogan joined Queensland Cup outfit Easts Tigers.
+Hogan remained at Eastern Suburbs until the end of 2016.
+Hogan then signed on to play for the Sunshine Coast making 67 appearances between 2017-2021.